VINAY7484/VINAY7484/README.md

 ### Here are some ideas to get you started:

 - 📫 How to reach me **vk932438@gmail.com**
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working as MERN Stack Developer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Blockchain and React native
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate with freelancer can contact on vk932438@gmail.com
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: LinkedIn Profile :https://www.linkedin.com/in/vinay7484/
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...